kavita-p/sparks.ts/help-text.md

 Hi!
 This is the help info for Sparks, the indie TRPG Discord bot.

 Sparks' dice-rolling commands are all subcommands of `/roll`.
 For example, `/roll sbr fallout` rolls a Sparked by Resistance fallout test.
-The full list of commands is as follows:
+Her full list of commands is as follows:

 - `/roll sbr check`: rolls a Sparked by Resistance check.
 Requires the number of d10s to toll.